Discover our special trees

 As you stand by the veteran trees look up to the birch trees.
 Can you spot the large knobbly growth on the birch tree?
 A burr usually forms over a wound, which may have been caused by anything - fungi, bacteria, virus, insect activity, animal activity or weather.
 They don’t cause any harm to the tree.
 Whatever wound originally caused the burr is usually healed over during the period of irregular growth, protecting the tree from any further damage.

 Walk forwards along the path and you will return to the open glade.
-Follow the path round to the right and see the marker post.
-On the right hand side of the path there are some young elm trees.
+Follow the path round to the right and on the right hand side of the path there are some young elm trees.
 English elm dominated the British countryside landscape, but has been ravaged by Dutch elm disease since the 1960s.
 As the tree gets older it becomes more susceptible to the disease.
 Now you can only find young trees or shrubby trees in hedgerows.

 The leaves are round to oval with a rough, hairy surface.
 They have a characteristic asymmetrical base with a pointy tip.
 Pollinated by wind, the flowers develop into tiny winged fruits, known as samaras, which are dispersed by breezes.
 The bark is grey brown, rough and fissured, often with suckers growing from the base of the trunk.
 Interesting fact: before metal was widely available, elm was used for water pipes in many English towns and also the keels of ships.